SEO Checklist How to Make Search Engines Fall in Love with your Website

 Help the Search Engine Robots

-The search engines are constantly crawling the web with robot programs.
-Many websites are now using ReCaptcha that gives a visitor a challenge by asking, “Are you a robot?”
+Search engines are constantly crawling the web with robot programs.
+Many websites are now using ReCaptcha, which gives a visitor a challenge by asking, “Are you a robot?”
 This helps prevent denial of services attacks but also blocks the search engine robots from reviewing the website.
 There is a trade-off here that you must consider.

 Here are the things to do to help the search engine robots: